Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Materials and Methods

 \subsubsection{Diffusion-driven multi-type transmission process}

-\begin{sloppypar} The transmission of COVID-19 is modeled through an age-stratified deterministic Susceptible-Exposed-Infectious-Removed (SEIR) compartmental model \citep{anderson} with Erlang-distributed latent and infectious periods.
-In particular, we introduce Erlang-distributed stage durations in the Exposed and Infected compartments and relax the mathematically convenient but unrealistic assumption of exponential stage durations \citep{watson, lloyd} by assuming that each of the Exposed and Infected compartments are defined by two stages, with the same rate of loss of latency ($\tau$) and infectiousness ($\gamma$) in both stages.
+\begin{sloppypar} The transmission of COVID-19 is modeled through an age-stratified stochastic Susceptible-Exposed-Infectious-Removed (SEIR) compartmental model \citep{anderson} with Erlang-distributed latent and infectious periods.
+In particular, we introduce Erlang-distributed stage durations in the Exposed and Infectious compartments and relax the mathematically convenient but unrealistic assumption of exponential stage durations \citep{watson, lloyd} by assuming that each of the Exposed and Infectious compartments are defined by two stages, with the same rate of loss of latency ($\tau$) and infectiousness ($\gamma$) in both stages.
 Removed individuals are assumed to be immune to reinfection for at least the duration of the study period. \end{sloppypar}